janekb04/janekb04/README.md

 [![](https://img.shields.io/badge/Reddit-janekb4-%23FF4500)](https://www.reddit.com/user/janekb04)
 [![](https://img.shields.io/badge/Slides-Jan%20Bielak-E5637C)](https://slides.com/janekb04)

-Hi, my name is Jan Bielak and I am a high school student.
-I like programming (especially in C++) and real-time rendering (including using OpenGL and Vulkan).
+Hi, my name is Jan Bielak and I like programming (especially in C++) and real-time rendering (including using OpenGL and Vulkan).
 Here you can find some of my projects.
-I also have a [YouTube channel](https://www.youtube.com/channel/UC0mx7h3jJtmfwNB4oL2qr6A) related to programming and graphics where I post recordings of meetings of The C++ Club.
-It is a club about modern C++ I conduct at my school.
+I also have a [YouTube channel](https://www.youtube.com/channel/UC0mx7h3jJtmfwNB4oL2qr6A) related to programming and graphics.